breatheco-de/content/src/content/lesson/what-are-dictionaries-in-python.md

 }
 ```

-In this example, we create a dictionary with data to represent a city, in the example we access to the property `city_id` and we replace its original value **50** with a new value **1000**, also we modify the property `city_name` with the same value but in capital letters **NEW YORK** and finally we eliminate the property `currency` of the dictionary.
-In this code we can see the most basic examples on how to access to a property, how to modify data and how to delete properties in dictionary.
+In this example, we create a dictionary with data to represent a city, in the example we access the property `city_id` and replace its original value **50** with a new value **1000**, we modify the property `city_name` with the same value but in capital letters **NEW YORK** and finally we eliminate the property `currency` of the dictionary.
+In this code, we can see the most basic examples of how to access a property, how to modify data, and how to delete properties in the dictionary.

 ## What is a Python dictionary?

 A Python dictionary is a data structure where you can store information in an organized way.
 Think of it as a real dictionary, but instead of finding definitions of words, you will have values associated with unique keys!
 Each element of the dictionary is a key-value pair, where the key is unique and allows us to access its corresponding value.
 This way we can quickly find what we need.

-The following video shows better how dictionaries work in Python, how to access their properties, how to update their values and many more.
+The following video shows better how dictionaries work in Python, how to access their properties, how to update their values, and many more.

 <iframe
     width="650"